Warrior Success Center

 Conveniently located one floor above the Warrior Hub, the Warrior Success Center is a one-stop resource for students seeking academic and career advice as well as other academic support services.
-Call or visit for an appointment; our hours are Monday through Friday, 8 am to 4:30 pm during the academic year and Monday through Friday, 7:30 am to 4 pm in the summer.
+Call or visit for an appointment.
+Hours: 8 am to 4:30 pm Monday through Friday during the academic year and 7:30 am to 4 pm Monday through Friday in the summer.

 In accordance with Section 504 of the federal Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, Winona State University shall make reasonable adjustments in its policies, practices, services, and facilities to ensure equal opportunity for qualified persons with disabilities to participate in all educational programs and activities.
 A person with a disability is defined as:

 - A person with a physical or mental impairment that substantially limits one or more major life activities.
 This includes care for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working.

 - A person who has a disability, has a record of the disability, or is regarded as having the disability.

 A student requiring special accommodation or auxiliary aids must apply for such assistance through Access Services for Students with Disabilities.
 Proof of disability from a competent authority will be required, as well as information regarding specific limitations for which accommodation is requested.
 Reasonable accommodations are the services that are necessary to provide equal access in an academic setting.
 Examples of possible accommodations may include testing accommodations, note taking assistance, interpreter services, recorded lectures, assistive technology, writing/scribing assistance, lab assistance, adaptive equipment, priority registration, or alternative format textbooks.